World: Heidegger

 Martin Heidegger, meanwhile, argued that "the surrounding world is different for each of us, and notwithstanding that we move about in a common world".
-The world, for Heidegger, was that into which we are always already "thrown" and with which we, as beings-in-the-world, must come to terms.
-His conception of "world disclosure" was most notably elaborated in his 1927 work Being and Time.

 Eugen Fink

 "World" is one of the key terms in Eugen Fink's philosophy.
 He thinks that there is a misguided tendency in western philosophy to understand the world as one enormously big thing containing all the small everyday things we are familiar with.
 He sees this view as a form of forgetfulness of the world and tries to oppose it by what he calls the "cosmological difference": the difference between the world and the inner-worldly things it contains.
 On his view, the world is the totality of the inner-worldly things that transcends them.
 It is itself groundless but it provides a ground for things.
 It therefore cannot be identified with a mere container.
 Instead, the world gives appearance to inner-worldly things, it provides them with a place, a beginning and an end.
 One difficulty in investigating the world is that we never encounter it since it is not just one more thing that appears to us.
 This is why Fink uses the notion of play or playing to elucidate the nature of the world.
 He sees play as a symbol of the world that is both part of it and that represents it.
 Play usually comes with a form of imaginary play-world involving various things relevant to the play.
 But just like the play is more than the imaginary realities appearing in it so the world is more than the actual things appearing in it.